 On August 27, 2013, the Company's Board of Directors authorized the repurchase of 10,000,000 common shares under a share repurchase program.
-The Company repurchased all of the remaining outstanding shares available under this authorization during the first quarter of fiscal 2015.
-The Company repurchased and subsequently retired 9,699,700 common shares at a total cost of \$353,315 during the three months ended April 30, 2014.
-The average cost per share of the repurchases for the three months ended April 30, 2014 was \$36.43, including commissions.
+The Company repurchased and subsequently retired all of the remaining 9,699,700 outstanding shares available under this authorization during the first quarter of fiscal 2015 at a total cost of \$353,315 for an average cost per share of \$36.43, including commissions.

-In addition to the shares repurchased under the share repurchase program, the Company acquired and subsequently retired 1,690 common shares at a total cost of \$61 from employees to meet minimum statutory tax withholding requirements during the three months ended April 30, 2014.
+In addition to the shares repurchased under the share repurchase programs during the six months ended July 31, 2014, the Company acquired and subsequently retired 1,690 common shares at a total cost of \$61 from employees to meet minimum statutory tax withholding requirements.
+During the six months ended July 31, 2013, the Company acquired and subsequently retired 8,711 common shares at a total cost of \$365 from employees to meet minimum statutory tax withholding requirements.

-As a result of the share repurchase activity during the three months ended April 30, 2014, the Company reduced the balance of additional paid-incapital to zero with subsequent share repurchase activity recorded as a reduction of retained earnings of \$250,246.
+As a result of the share repurchase activity during the three and six months ended July 31, 2014, the Company reduced the balance of additional paid-in-capital to zero with subsequent share repurchase activity recorded as a reduction of retained earnings of \$368,768.